 Candidatus Liberibacter solanacearum (CLso or Lso) is a Gram-negative bacterium, belonging to the class of Alphaproteobacteria which is currently not cultivable in vitro.
 It is described as a phloem-limited plant pathogen capable of causing symptoms on Solanaceae (Zebra chip disease on potato) or Apiaceae crops such as potato, tomato, bell pepper, tobacco, celery or carrot.

 The bacterium is described as essentially transmitted by psyllids, insects belonging to the Psyllidae family.
-The host range of the bacteria is limited by the host range of the insect vectorwhich is known to be restricted to a few phylogenetically related plants (Haapalainen 2014).
+The host range of the bacteria is limited by the host range of the insect vector, which is known to be restricted to a few phylogenetically related plants (Haapalainen 2014).
 The studies by Munyaneza et al. (2016) and Antolinez et al. (2017) also show that the risks of cross-contamination between potatoes and carrots are insignificant.

 On apiaceae, symptoms are characterized by uncontrolled development at the crown, curling and/or discoloration (yellow, bronze to purple) of the leaves, stunting of the main root and proliferation of secondary roots.
 These are symptoms that can be compared to other diseases: carrot psyllid, aster yellows (Aster Yellows phytoplasma) or Spiroplasma citri (Munyaneza, 2012).

 CLso bacteria are divided into nine haplotypes - A, B, C, D, E, F, G, H, and U (Haapalainen et al. 2020).
 Haplotyping is based on the presence of mutations in certain genes.
 Haplotypes differ depending on the host, vector and geographic location.
 The haplotypes [C], [D], [E] and [U] have been identified on apiaceae and localized in Europe.
-Haplotypes [A], [B] and [F] have been identified on nightshadesreported from the USA and New Zealand.
+Haplotypes [A], [B] and [F] have been identified on nightshades, reported from the USA and New Zealand.
 The haplotypes identified in France are D and E (Hajri et al., 2017).

-In recent years, measures against CLso have been taken in certain countries, strongly impacting imports of carrot seeds from France.
+In recent years, in recent years, certain countries have taken measures against CLso which have strongly impacted the imports of carrot seeds from France.
 Yet, since 2017, several studies have been able to state that transmission of the bacteria from the seed to the food crop is not proven.
 Thus, the authorities of the importing countries no longer have rational scientific arguments to prohibit the introduction of carrot seeds.

 Background study